Pro-Trump protesters push back on stay-at-home orders

 But it’s not just Democratic governors feeling the heat.
 A procession of cars swarmed around the Republican-dominated statehouse in Oklahoma City on Wednesday, with messages written on windows or signs that said “stop killing our economy,” “we need our church” and “time 2 work.”

-The event was promoted by the Oklahoma Conservative Political Action Committee, though the group’s president, Bob Linn, said prominent conservative activist Carol Hefner was a major organizer of the event.
-Hefner, whose husband is part of the Hefner Energy empire and currently operates a company that makes Argentinian meat sauce, previously served as an Oklahoma co-chair of Trump’s 2016 campaign.
+Carol Hefner, who previously served as an Oklahoma co-chair of Trump’s 2016 campaign, was a major organizer of the event.
+Hefner, whose husband is part of the Hefner Energy empire and currently operates a company that makes Argentinian meat sauce, differentiated it from many of the others, characterizing it as a “rally” rather than a protest.

-In a Facebook post, Hefner boasted of thousands of people who turned out to deliver a message to Republican Gov. Kevin Stitt “to open this state up for business.”
-She did not respond to a request for comment.
+“We’re not New York.
+Their problems are not out problems,” said Hefner.
+“We are rallying around our governor and our state to encourage the opening up of our businesses and the restoration of our state in a timely fashion.”

 Other gatherings have links to fringe groups.
 A protest Thursday in the Texas capital of Austin, where protesters chanted “Free Texas” and “Make America Free Again,” was broadcast live by InfoWars TV, part of a company owned by conspiracy theorist and radio host Alex Jones.